Lawrence de Tiracol: Death

 On 26 April 2016, Fernandes died following a battle with renal failure.
 His demise was met with condolences from the Tiatr Academy of Goa, which expressed sincere sympathy to his bereaved family.
 Four days later, a funeral service was conducted at St. Anthony's Church in Tiracol to honor his memory.

 Reactions

-Konkani actress Jessie Dias, who had directed Fernandes's acclaimed tiatr production titled Konnak Mhunnon Maim (Whom do I call Mother?), fondly remembered him as a highly skilled lyricist with a captivating voice.
+Konkani actress Jessie Dias, who had directed Fernandes's acclaimed tiatr production titled Konnak Mhunnon Maim (Whom do I call Mother?), fondly remembered him as a skilled lyricist with a captivating voice.
 Their respective journeys in the tiatr industry began around the same time, and Dias had the privilege of sharing the stage with Fernandes for the first time in her brother Lucas Cardozo's tiatr production, Eksuro (Alone).

 Legacy

 On 23 May 2016, the Tiatr Academy of Goa (TAG) arranged a commemorative event at the Black Box in Ravindra Bhavan, Margao, to honor Fernandes.
 The occasion served as a platform for attendees to pay tribute to Fernandes and reflect on his contributions.
 Jessie Dias, speaking at the event, highlighted their joint performance in the tiatr Eksuro that propelled them to fame.
 As a token of remembrance for her childhood friend Fernandes, Dias performed a portion of the song they had sung together.
 Fernandes, affectionately known as the "Elvis Presley" of Mumbai due to his distinctive singing style, was remembered by those present.

 Joaquim Barbosa, a devoted admirer of Fernandes, praised him as an extraordinary composer, while Alvaro Gomes emphasized Fernandes's instrumental role in Lorna Cordeiro]'s resurgence following her self-imposed exile of 25 years.
 Lorna, Fernandes's daughter, expressed her appreciation to TAG for organizing the special condolence gathering.

 In 2016, during the Thirteenth Session of the 6th Goa Assembly, a tribute was paid to Fernandes through an obituary reference.
 The motion was initiated by Anant Shet, the Speaker of the Goa Legislative Assembly.